Marcos7485/PHP_Login_Form/README.md

 # Php-Back-End

-# Desenvolvimento de cadastro e login con HTML5, CSS, javascript, PHP.
+# Development login form with HTML5, CSS, javascript, PHP.

-# Desenvolvimento de conexão com base de dados com PHP.

-# Desenvolvimento de desarrollo e conexão para envio de E-mails com PHP.

-# Desenvolvimento de sistema de rotas com PHP.

-TEST:
-www.dragon-balance.tech/ls_php
+# Development the database conexión with PHP.

+# Development of email sending with PHP.

+# Development of routing system with PHP.

+TEST Link for show the results: www.dragon-balance.tech/ls_php